-8 ONS Subnational Population Projections for England: 2018-based occitatio Description OIL 1 ONS-14 ONS 2014-based sub-national population projection (SNPP), using a six-year history (2008-2014) to derive local fertility, mortality and internal migration assumptions, with a long-term UK net international migration assumption of +185k p.a.
-ONS 2014 2 ONS-16 ONS 2016-based Principal sub-national population projection (SNPP), using a five-year history (2011-2016) to derive local fertility, mortality and internal migration assumptions, and a long-term UK net international migration assumption of +165k.
-In line with the ONS 2016-based national population projection (NPP), this round of projections includes a reduced UK fertility outlook compared to ONS-14 and a dampened rate of improvement in life expectancy compared to ONS-14.
-ONS 2016 3 ONS-18 ONS 2018-based Principal sub-national population projection (SNPP), using a five-year history (2013-2018) to derive local fertility & mortality assumptions and a long-term UK net international migration assumption of +190k.
+Scenano Description 1 ONS-14 ONS 2014-based sub-national population projection (SNPP), using a six-year history (2008-2014) to derive local fertility, mortality and internal migration assumptions, with a long-term UK net international migration assumption of +185k p.a.
+2 2 ONS-16 ONS 2016-based Principal sub-national population projection (SNPP), using a five-year history (2011-2016) to derive local fertility, mortality and internal migration assumptions, and a long- term UK net international migration assumption of +165k.
+In line with the ONS 2016-based national population projection (NPP), this round of projections includes a reduced UK fertility outlook compared to ONS-14 and a dampened rate of improvement in life expectancy compared to ONS-14. s } ONS-18 ONS 2018-based Principal sub-national population projection (SNPP), using a five-year history (2013-2018) to derive local fertility & mortality assumptions and a long-term UK net international migration assumption of +190k.
 Unlike earlier rounds of SNPP, the 2018-based Principal projection uses a two-year history (2016- 2018) of internal migration assumptions, following recent changes to the methodology used for its estimation, which have only covered the latest 2 years.
 In line with the ONS 2018-based national population projection (NPP), this round of projections includes a reduced UK fertility outlook compared to ONS-16 and a dampened rate of improvement in life expectancy compared to ONS-16.
 4 ONS-18-Alt ONS 2018-based Alternative Internal Migration sub-national population projection (SNPP), produced by ONS as a comparison with the Principal projection.
 It uses a five-year average of internal migration (2013-2018), combining 3 years of data based on the old methodology and 2 years based on the new methodology.
 All other assumptions are consistent with ONS-18.
-ONS 2018 5 ONS-18-High ONS 2018-based High International Migration sub-national population projection (SNPP), incorporating a High long-term UK net international migration assumption of +290k p.a., with all other assumptions consistent with ONS-18.
-6 ONS-18-Low ONS 2018-based Low International Migration sub-national population projection (SNPP), incorporating a Low long-term UK net international migration assumption of +90k p.a., with all other assumptions consistent with ONS-18.
-7 ONS-18-10Y ONS 2016-based 10yr Migration (all types) sub-national population projection, using a ten-year history (2008-2018) to derive internal migration assumptions, with all other assumptions consistent with ONS-18.
-8 GLA-18-Central Greater London Authority (GLA) 2018-based Central population projection, incorporating: GLA's own adjustments to the mid-year population estimates of London Boroughs; local fertility and mortality assumptions, trended in line with the ONS 2018-based NPP assumptions; internal and international migration assumptions derived from a 10-year history (2008-2018).
-This scenario includes projections for London Boroughs and for all other local authority areas.
-9 GLA-18-15Y GLA 2018-based long-term trend projection, incorporating internal and international migration assumptions derived from a 15-year history (2003-2018), with all other assumptions consistent with the Central scenario.
-This scenario includes projections for London Boroughs and for all other local authority areas.
-GLA Trend Projections 10 GLA-18-5Y GLA 2018-based short-term trend projection, incorporating internal and international migration assumptions derived from a 5-year history (2013-2018), with all other assumptions consistent with the Central scenario.
-This scenario includes projections for London
+5 5 ONS-18-High ONS 2018-based High International Migration sub-national population projection (SNPP), incorporating a High long-term UK net international migration assumption of +290k p.a., with all other assumptions consistent with ONS-18.
+6 3 ONS-18-Low ONS 2018-based Low International Migration sub-national population projection (SNPP), incorporating a Low long-term UK net international migration assumption of +90k p.a., with all other assumptions consistent with ONS-18.
+7 , ONS-18-10Y ONS 2016-based 10yr Migration (all types) sub-national population projection, using a ten-year history (2008-2018) to derive internal migration assumptions, with all other assumptions consistent with ONS-18.
+8 3 GLA-18-Central Greater London Authority (GLA) 2018-based Central population projection, incorporating: GLA's own adjustments to the mid-year population estimates of London Boroughs; local fertility and mortality assumptions, trended in line with the ONS 2018-based NPP assumptions; internal and international migration assumptions areas.

+derived from a 10-year history (2008-2018).
+This scenario includes projections for London Boroughs and for all other local authority history (2013-2018), with all other assumptions consistent with the Central scenario.
+This scenario includes projections for London and international migration assumptions derived from a 15-year history (2003-2018), with all other assumptions consistent with the